 - Installing and using programmable thermostats.

 Secondly, given that lighting and water heating accounted for 20% of total commercial energy use, additional significant savings can be obtained by installing energy efficient LED lighting, and developing energy conservation programs for employees.
-Such programs typically reinforce behaviors such as turning off unused lights, closing out-facing doors and windows, and making sure that water taps are completely shut off.
-While these behaviors may seem exceedingly basic, the simple fact is that many workers fail to recognize and remedy inefficient behaviors.
+Such programs typically reinforce behaviours such as turning off unused lights, closing out-facing doors and windows, and making sure that water taps are completely shut off.
+While these behaviours may seem exceedingly basic, the simple fact is that many workers fail to recognize and remedy inefficient behaviours.

 Creating basic conservation programs typically require little to no financial overhead, and even a modest reduction in energy consumption will likely more than justify the effort.
 (For example, a 0.1% reduction in energy consumption by an industrial company which typically budgets $1 million per year for its energy needs will see an annual savings of $10,000.)